-President Biden and the Democratic Party, which now controls Congress, have identified climate change as a priority, and it is expected that new executive orders, regulatory action and/or legislation targeting greenhouse gas emissions, or prohibiting or restricting oil and natural gas development activities in certain areas, will be proposed and/or promulgated during the Biden administration.
+President Biden and the Democratic Party, which now controls Congress, have identified climate change as a priority, and new executive orders, regulatory action and/or legislation targeting greenhouse gas emissions, promoting energy efficiency or the development and consumption of alternative forms of energy, or prohibiting or restricting oil and natural gas development activities in certain areas, have been and likely will be proposed and/or promulgated during the Biden administration.
 In addition, the Biden administration has already issued multiple executive orders pertaining to environmental regulations and climate change, including the Executive Order on Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis and the Executive Order on Tackling the Climate Crisis at Home and Abroad.
 In the latter executive order, President Biden established climate change as a primary foreign policy and national security consideration, affirmed that achieving net-zero greenhouse gas emissions by or before 2050 is a critical priority, affirmed his administration's desire to establish the United States as a leader in addressing climate change and generally further integrated climate change and environmental justice considerations into government agencies' decision-making, among other measures.
 Finally, increasing attention to the risks of climate change has resulted in an increased possibility of lawsuits or investigations brought by public and private entities against oil and natural gas companies in connection with their greenhouse gas emissions.
 Should we be targeted by any such litigation or investigations, we may incur liability, which, to the extent that societal pressures or political or other factors are involved, could be imposed without regard to the causation of or contribution to the asserted damage, or to other mitigating factors.
-The ultimate impact of greenhouse gas emissions-related agreements, legislation and measures on our financial performance is highly uncertain because we are unable to predict, for a multitude of individual jurisdictions, the outcome of poli
+The ultimate impact of greenhouse gas emissions-related agreements, legislation and measures on our financial performance is highly uncertain be